Phosphate Pits Florida

 In addition, the fisheries have abundant forage and sand bars that create ideal habitats for more fish to thrive.

 All the islands and shorelines have been graded to create gradual slopes in the pits with deep water only in the center.
-Only trolling motors are allowed on, though gas motors may be attached to the boat still.
+Only trolling motors are allowed on, though gas motors may still be attached to the boat.

 Both lakes are green in color, fertile, and deeper than average north Florida lakes but typically grow more fish per acre due to abundant forage throughout the Hamilton Phosphate Pits.

 The Pits Compared To Average North Florida Lakes

 Most natural lakes in Florida are shaped like bowls, with the deepest parts in the middle and are shallowest at the edge.
 However, this phosphate pit was dug out with giant shovels, leaving all types of topography on the bottom.

 Phosphate pits are known for their trophy bass because of the thriving ecosystem that comes from the phosphate fertilizer.

 Hamilton County Phosphate Pits Fishing